Sponsored by: Community You Can Believe In

 All service links can be found by clicking here.

-Our Second Day of Rosh Hashanah is open to the community!
-We offer two options:
+Our Second Day of Rosh Hashanah is open to the community*!
+We offer Two options:

 - The Sanctuary features a festive atmosphere with a service that is somewhat abridged and also more informal, spirited, and participatory.